tanvirnwu/tanvirnwu.github.io/pages/publications.md

 <hr style="margin-top: 55px;">
 <h4 style="margin-top: 0px;"><strong>Disclaimer</strong><br></h4>
-Please note that all the papers are archived for personal use only.
-You are legally forbidden to reproduce or distribute them without explicit permission of the copyright holders.
+All papers are for personal use only.
+Reproduction or distribution without permission from the copyright holders is prohibited.

 -------------
 <strong>BK:</strong> Brain Korea | <strong>IF:</strong> Impact Factor | <strong>*</strong>Corresponding Author